whatrocks/fastai-fall2018/README.md

 - [ ] BLOG: Adam Geitgey (blogger) https://medium.com/@ageitgey
 - [ ] animated through the images like a slot machine, or pull from google images (frog project)
 - [ ] make gif from a jupyter notebook (visaliing the animation)

+## Week Three

+- [ ] Add FloydHub to Production section
+- [ ] JOSHFP blog post about SGD. this is insanely useful.

+## Week Four

+- [ ] finish blog post about cousins
+- [ ] pizza categorization
+- [x] move week 3 notes (and these) to github
+- [ ] language model that understands code (write lex, tokenizer) (sloppy code, good code). downloda this from leetcode?. this could grade your code as you type. will it compile before you run it. will it do what you want?
+- [ ] html / ast (tree models)
+- [ ] something with computer chips like 8-bit guy